Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Econ_and_Game_Theory_in_Blockchain_slides.md

 Notes:

 Afterwards Bob deploys his contract in the same way but before running of to play a guitar he removes it from the state and gets some of the gas back.
 He likes the extra money so he has an incentive to clean.
+In here we're presenting the version where he recovers the full value for educational purposes but Ethereum only refunds a portion of the gas.

 But wait...
 So what is the actual cost if he paid 10 and got 10 back?
-And it might not be obvious but it is an...
+Anyone has any idea?
+Cost might not be obvious but it is an...

 ---